whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 ### Cultivating Spiritual Strength, Part 1: Practice Noticing the Gifts You Receive and Feeling Grateful

-* great spiritual leaders throughout history -- cared so much that even being threatened with death didn't deter them.
-It's like their activism wasn't a choice, it was an urge they couldn't refuse.
-They "couldn't not do the work."

-* how to cultivate this depth of caring and passionate love?

-My nature connection story -> my activism

-* started not being aware of plants and animals

-* practiced paying attention, getting to know them as living beings with challenges and connections like me

-* and practiced receiving their gifts with gratitude - ate chestnuts and apples from the trees, ate deer and bear I processed, gathered chickweed and nettles, drank water straight from the stream.
-They just kept giving.

-* and whenever I saw clear-cut forests or huge parking lots and strip malls, I envisioned the forest that used to be there - the chickweed and nettles, deer and bear, the streams and chestnuts and apples, and the thousands of other species too.
+Cultivating a practical, aware gratitude is the first step to build spiritual strength.

+To me, a person has _spiritual strength_ if they give their deepest love in each moment without holding back, and if they stand for what's right for themselves and others.
+So what does that have to do with gratitude?

+When I feel gratitude for others' gifts, it makes it hard for me not to give my own gifts in turn.
+I didn't understand this till I began nature connection practices and feeling grateful for all the gifts I received.

+I started out seeing the forest as a "green wall" -- I liked walking through trees, but I hardly knew anything about them or the other creatures that lived there.
+I would have missed the forest if it was gone, but I mostly lived inside and focused on human affairs.

+But I kept going to my sit spot to observe the nonhumans, and I kept studying my field guides and reference books, and listening to my mentors' stories and suggetions.
+And I learned how to receive the gifts of the Earth, so that as I walked around I literally see gifts everywhere I look.

+The cedar and basswood trees offer me the tools to make fire, and now whenever I see these trees, I see the gift of fire, and all the fire's gifts such as warmth, cooking and camaraderie with friends.

+Chestnut trees and oaks give the gifts of food, the same as herbs like chickweed or animals like deer and bear.
+All these give the gift of nutritious food, and joyful time with friends as we respectfully harvest, process, and eat the food together.

+Stinging nettle has helped me relieve joint pain, and I've witnessed lobelia used in first aid to open a person's airways when they suffered a strong allergic response and struggled to breathe.

+Yucca has offered me its leaves to make cordage, and miscanthus grass has helped me make a watertight roof to live under.

+I learned to receive intangible gifts too -- the feeling of joy as the sun reflects off the dew in the morning, or cooling off in a stream on a hot summer day.
+I was grateful to the plants I couldn't use directly, because they offered food and homes to birds and other animals that I was happy to have as company.

+The more I learned to receive the Earth's gifts, and the more I practiced feeling grateful, the more I saw gifts everywhere I looked.
+I felt surrounded by abundance, and grateful for life.

+And I kept driving past clear-cut forests, huge fields of empty clay destined to be shitty strip malls and overpriced housing developments full of toxic building materials.

+The more I felt the Earth's gifts in my bones, the deeper I felt the loss every time a river is polluted, or a forest is cut down.

+Eventually, I just had to find ways to protect the forest.
+I couldn't bear to see the nonhumans I loved being killed in senseless ways.

-And I felt in my body all the gifts that were taken away through logging and paving over the living world.
-I felt moved to protect the forests.
-I had an urge to protect the beings I loved that I couldn't ignore even if I wanted.
+I had an urge to protect the forest, an urge I couldn't ignore even if I wanted.
 I was too full of gratitude, too aware of the nonhumans' gifts to me and to each other, too aware of the divinity that lives in them just as it lives in me and all people -- so I couldn't ignore that urge to stand up for the rivers and forests I loved.

-There may be many ways to culivate passion and deep connection with others.
-But this deep gratitude helped me feel a love in my heart and desire to serve nonhumans I'd never experienced until after beginning the nature connection practices.
+There may be many ways to cultivate passion and deep connection with others.
+But this deep gratitude helped me feel a love in my heart and desire to serve nonhumans I'd never experienced before.
+Earlier in life, I didn't give my sacred gifts to the nonhumans, and I didn't stand for what's right and protect them.
+But cultivating this practical, aware gratitude helped me get on a good path.

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #19<br/>Learn to Receive Tangible Gifts of the Earth</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #19<br/>Learn to receive the tangible gifts of the Earth</div>
 <div class="rev-act-body">Have you ever felt curious to learn how to navigate by starlight, or eat wild foods?
 Or build a house of natural materials, or make fire by rubbing sticks together?
 Situational awareness, nutrition, housing, and fire are all examples of the endless gifts that the Earth can provide if you learn how to receive them with gratitude.<br/><br/>Notice any curiosity you've felt about some aspect of the nonhuman world, even going back to your childhood.
 Whatever it is, follow that curiosity.
 Learn how to make the fire, or forage local foods, or wherever your curiosity guides you so that you begin to receive the gifts of the Earth.</div></div>

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #20<br/>Cultivate Gratitude for Earth's Intangible Gifts</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #20<br/>Cultivate gratitude for Earth's intangible gifts</div>
 <div class="rev-act-body">Have you gone on a walk to get fresh air and clear your head?
 Or gone to the woods for private time away from people?<br/><br/>When I practice noticing gifts I receive and giving thanks, I often feel most grateful for intangible gifts.
 I'm grateful to forests for giving privacy when I want alone time, or private time with friends.
 I'm grateful to the birds for their songs that lift my spirit in the morning, and grateful to the moon for its enchanting light.
 When I imagine life without any trees or birds or the moon, it's easy to think how poorer that life would be, and it's easy to feel grateful for their gifts.<br/><br/>Think of an intangible gift you receive from the Earth, whether from plants or animals or streams or anything else, and practice noticing and feeling grateful for it.</div></div>

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #21<br/>Practice the Same Gratitude with People</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #21<br/>Practice the same gratitude with people</div>
 <div class="rev-act-body">What tangible and intangible gifts do you receive from people around you?
 Is there a child whose smile lifts your spirits, or an older friend who has mentored you?
 Have family members helped you pay for school, or friends supported you during a difficult time during a relationship?
 Notice the gifts you receive and feel grateful for them.
 Where appropriate, express your gratitude to the people directly so they know the impact they had on you.</div></div>

 ### Cultivating Spiritual Strength, Part 2: Cultivate Your Sacred Gifts and Give Them in Service of the People and Nonhumans you Love

 When I study the great spiritual leaders I've found, something really stands out: it's like they're compelled to serve their people.
 It's as if they didn't have any choice in the matter.

 Harriet Tubman was a black runaway slave during the times of US chattel slavery.
-And when she finally reached the North, where chattel slavery was outlawed, her first thought was to return to her people and help them escape too.
+And when she finally reached the North, where chattel slavery was outlawed, her first thought was to return to her people and help them escape too.[xxx-harriet moses of her people]

 In the coming years, she kept going back to help others escape, over and over.
 She was never caught, but if she had been, she'd have been tortured with unthinkable cruelty.
 But she loved her people so much, she was willing to accept the risk.

-Tubman vividly described the sense of being moved by a greater power.
-Whenever someone remarked on her daring, courage, or good fortune, she would say, "Don't I tell you, Missus, 'twan't me, 'twas de Lord!
+Tubman described the sense of being moved by a greater power very vividly.
+Whenever someone remarked on her courage or good fortune, she would say, "Don't I tell you, Missus, 'twan't me, 'twas de Lord!
 Jes' so long as he wanted to use me, he would take keer of me, an' when he didn't want me no longer, I was ready to go; I always tole him, I'm gwine to hole stiddy on to you, an' you've got to see me trou."

 Jesus Christ and Martin Luther King Jr were the same -- both of them repeatedly acknowledged that they were going to die because of the ways they served their people, and yet they kept on serving in the deepest ways they knew how.

-Like Tubman, both Martin Luther King Jr and Jesus Christ described a senes of being compelled by a higher power.
+Like Tubman, both Martin Luther King Jr and Jesus Christ described a sense of being compelled by a higher power.
 Christ said he came "not to do my own will but the will of him who sent me."[xxx-bible|esv john 6:38] The night before he was killed, King said, "Longevity has its place.
 But I'm not concerned about that now.
 I just want to do God's will."[xxx-mlk final speech afscmd]

 What is this greater power, or divine voice, that moves some people to act so selflessly even at great personal risk?
 And how come so few people seem to have it?

-The truth is very simple: everyone has a divine voice in their heart that, from birth on, guides them to walk a deeply meaningful, dignified path in service of the people they love.
-However, in unhealthy cultures, people are subject to so much hurtful training that many learn to "hold back" or "shut down" parts of themselves, and ultimately they learn to ignore that voice in their heart.
+The truth is very simple: everyone has a divine voice in their heart that, from birth on, guides them to walk a deeply meaningful, dignified path in service of the people and nonhumans they love.
+However, in unhealthy cultures, people are subject to so much hurtful training that many learn to "hold back" or "shut down" parts of themselves, and ultimately they can learn to ignore that voice in their heart.
 People learn to obediently follow others' direction instead of their own, or embrace self-centeredness, low self-worth or distrust.
-People can learn to tolerate meaningless work, finding ways to distract themeselves from the dissatisfaction of not giving their deepest love in service of the people around them.
+People can learn to tolerate meaningless work.
+People can find ways to distract themeselves from the dissatisfaction of not giving their deepest love in service of the people around.

 In other words, Tubman, King, and Christ only seem special because they gave their deepest love, or their sacred gifts, within unhealthy cultures that train people to hold back their love.
 They could feel that inner divine voice, whereas many people learn to ignore it, starting with early childhood deprivation or abuse and continuing with endless training for obedience throughout school and adulthood.

-This is the spiritual truth behind the dogmas of religions like Christianity, Islam, and Buddhism: everyone has sacred gifts to give, a divine purpose that only they can give.
+This is the universal spiritual truth behind the teachings of religions like Christianity, Islam, and Buddhism: everyone has sacred gifts to give, a divine purpose that only they can give.
 And the divine voice inside you already knows that purpose, whether you consciously know it or not.

 There is good news: if you are like me, and you learned to hold back your love or not discover your own sacred gifts or deep purpose, there are ways to access that part of yourself so that you can give yourself fully like Tubman, King, and Christ.
 It's simply a matter of releasing all distractions and temptations, and instead really listening to that inner divine voice inside you.